isc-projects/kea/doc/sphinx/arm/classify.rst

 Option Class-Tagging
 ====================

-Option class-tagging allows an option value to conditionally applied to the response based on the client's class membership.
+Option class-tagging allows an option value to be conditionally applied to the response based on the client's class membership.
 The effect is similar to using an if-block in ISC DHCP to conditionally include options at a given scope.
 Class-tagging is done by specifying a list of